The-Viper-One/ActiveDirectoryAttackTool/README.md

 - pywerview
 - xfreerdp

+ADAT is a work in progress and subject to much change.

 ADAT does not execute commands on behalf of the user and is OSCP friendly.

 # Usage